-*The Thursday and Friday classes include an optional demonstration of a 2-hour mobile acoustic transect beginning at approximately 8pm.
-After the transect, students can join instructors to post-process the data as a group.
-This optional activity will end by midnight, so students should plan to spend the night locally.
+*The Friday class includes a 2-hour mobile acoustic transect beginning at approximately 8pm.
+After the transect, students will join instructors to post-process the data as a group.
+This activity will end by midnight, so students should plan to spend Friday night locally.

 Students should bring appropriate field gear, including appropriate clothing for summer, triple-digit desert-like temperatures and sturdy hiking boots to take full advantage of the field components.
 Consult the draft agenda for daily activities.

 No prior acoustic-survey work is necessary.
 Approximately 7-10 days prior to the start of class, students will receive a complete list of what to bring and how to prepare for class, but feel free to contact us at any time if you have specific questions about the class or how to prepare.
 No bats will be handled during this event.
 Rabies pre-exposure vaccination is not required.